letronghoangminh/Tips_Tricks/README.md

 - Take any domains you see into /etc/hosts
 - Check SSL certificate for more informations
 - Always enumerate on subdomains and virtual hosts
-- Run gobuster with php extension
+- Run gobuster with php,html,zip,txt extension

-## Scripting and Coding
-- Use setuid binary with C code.

-## CVE
-- Sometimes old version CVEs could work, try them if you don't have other choices.

 ## Scanning
 - Nmap: Scanning UDP is not reliable, always try more scanning with UDP ports (run with --top-ports and -sC or -sV for probing)